Devcruzz/Devcruzz/README.md

 <h2 align="left">Hi 👋!
-My name is Levi Cruz and I'm a young developer, from fortaleza.</h2>
+My name is Levi Cruz and I'm a young developer from fortaleza.</h2>

 ### 🌟 About me:
 - 📍 I live in **Fortaleza**, Ceará, Brazil.